ansys/pydpf-core/docs/source/user_guide/operators.rst

        mesh=model.metadata.meshed_region, fields1=disp)
    vtk.run()

-Note that a file uploading/dowloading service has been implemented to use those importing/exporting data operators in the case where the python client is not on the same machine as the server.
+those importing/exporting data operators in the case where the python client is not on the same machine as the server.
 Here is the same example in the case of distant machines: